 You can see more images of the book here.
 This book was shortlisted in the 2013 Artists’ Books of the Moment Award, Art Gallery of York University, Canada.

 Read a review in Dutch by Lise Lotte ten Voorde for Tubelight.
-The book is included in the collections of the Bower Ashton Library and Erfgoedbibliotheek Hendrik Conscience in Antwerpen.
+The book is included in the collections of the University of the West of England (Bower Ashton) Library, Bristol, UK, and Erfgoedbibliotheek Hendrik Conscience in Antwerpen.